-Figure 3.1 Project & Micro Level KPIs
+Figure 3.1: Project & Micro Level KPIs

-Management teams who are responsible at project level are likely to review the success of a clinical trial based on financial KPIs/ metrics.
-By doing so, they are missing out on some essential details that can have a significant impact on the trial outcome.
-There is an interlinkage between detailed performance indicators and overall financial performance of a trial.
-For example, minor packaging decisions such as the usage of the right cardboard and insulation of clinical trial sample kits can affect the financial outcome of a clinical trial.
-Overlooking minor details will have a negative effect on the clinical trial process outcome.
-When studies are composed of thousands of samples, a minor deviation may cause major clinical trial delays.
 There are regional study related differences that sponsors are not aware of, such as the size of the swab used for influenza studies.
 Required swab types differ per world region.
 Getting the product subtleties wrong will not only result in wasting thousands of clinical supply products, it will also have a negative impact on the already tight deadlines of the concerning trial.